 Striving toward a fully integrated network that allows for the free flow of patient data across healthcare IT systems eliminates problems and improves healthcare.
 Interoperability can improve the quality of care and increase efficiency within and among medical practices.

-eClinicalWorks understands that today’s complex healthcare systems are increasingly focused on interoperability and integration, promoting more effective transmission, and integrating patient data.
+eClinicalWorks® understands that today’s complex healthcare systems are increasingly focused on interoperability, promoting more effective transmission and integration of patients’ data.
 As the world of healthcare moves towards an ecosystem of interoperability, eClinicalWorks recognizes its role in promoting a shared system amongst EHRs.

 eClinicalWorks is striving to promote and improve interoperability:

-- 1.2 million documents are exchanged daily through Carequality, CommonWell and eClinicalWorks. eClinicalWorks gives providers access to complete patient histories on demand and at the point of care.
+- Fifty million documents are exchanged monthly through Carequality, the CommonWell® Health Alliance, and eClinicalWorks. eClinicalWorks gives providers access to complete patient histories on demand and at the point of care.

 - With interoperability and device integration through eClinicalWorks, your practice can capture the structured data you need from a variety of devices.
 Through On-Demand Activation, you’ll have the registry reports you need, along with trending analysis, flowsheets, comparisons, and past results.

-- SMART on FHIR is an open, standards-based technology platform, enabling developers to create apps which will seamlessly integrate and securely run across the healthcare system.
+- SMART on FHIR is an open, standards-based technology platform, enabling developers to create apps that seamlessly integrate and securely run across the healthcare system.
 These apps will embed valuable add-on features into your daily workflows to improve clinical care and help third-party developers collaborate with eClinicalWorks.

 - eClinicalDirect HISP supports direct interoperability across all certified EHR vendor products and healthcare organizations for the secure exchange of authenticated personal health information.

-Together, let’s create an endgame to the confusion and disorientation that can be present in the field of healthcare and move towards interoperability.
+Together, let’s create an endgame to the confusion and disorientation that can be present in the field of healthcare and move toward interoperability.